alpaka-group/llama/documentation/pages/user/views.rst

 Another problem is that compilers cannot assume that two data regions are independent if the data is not laying on the stack completely.
-One solution of C++ extension was the :cpp:`restrict` keyword which tells that a pointer parameter is independent of each other.
+One solution of C++ extensions was the :cpp:`restrict` keyword which tells that each pointer parameter is independent of each other.
 However this does not work for more complex data types hiding pointers -- as it is the idea with modern C++.

-Another solution are loop :cpp:`#pragma`\ s which tell the compiler that **each** data access inside this loop can be assumed independent of each other if not explicitly determined otherwise, e.g.
+Another solution are loop :cpp:`#pragma`\ s which tell the compiler that **each** data access inside this loop can be assumed to be independent of each other if not explicitly determined otherwise, e.g.

 .. code-block:: C